nhoughto5/PartyonHighStreet/src/posts/08-24-2017-first-blog/index.md

 ---
 path: '/first-post'
-title: 'First Blog Post'
+title: 'Lucky Strikes at Lucky Bar'
-summary: 'This is the first news item'
+summary: 'A night of hypnotic rythms'
 ---
 # Hello
 This is a news post!!